deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 ![create load balancer](images/25_create_loadbalancer.png)

 Give the load balancer a recognizable name (e.g. web-service-lb) and select the subnet 'dmz-int' you created for the dmz.
 In the next window you will create the first listener for the load balancer.
-In this case it is the listener for port 80 or the protocol http.
-Name it 'http' select 'TCP' as protocol and port 80.
+In this case it is the listener for port 80.
+Name it 'http' select 'TCP' as protocol and port 80 (even if it is possible to choose "HTTP" as protocol, it must be "TCP" here).

 ![load balancer http listener](images/27_loadbalancer_listener80.png)